bestupefy/Canister/README.md

 #Canister:

-Canister is a mangement and configuration tool for managing your docker containers and images for a real time production enviorment.
+Canister is a mangement and configuration tool for managing your Linux containers and images for a real time production enviorment.

-Another copy of the project can be obtained at ramitsurana05/canister.

 #Features:

-- Built on HTML,CSS,JS,Bootstrap etc.
+- Built on HTML,CSS,JS,Bootstrap,Go etc.
 - Easy to use GUI
 - CLI mode